kipkosek/betterboard-lms/README.md

-# betterboard-lms
+## BetterBoard

-A Learning Management System for college courses.
+A learning management system for college courses.
+Built with Ruby on Rails.